Welcome to Year 1G!

 Class teacher: Miss Griffiths

-This term we will be exploring many different texts and genres such as 'Pirates Next door', 'Bog Baby' and Disney's 'Inside out'.
-We will be learning to sequence and write simple narratives as well as drafting and editing our own information text on habitats.
-We will be focusing on using capital letters, full stops, finger spaces and applying our phonics in our writing over the next few weeks.
-We will then focus on developing the use of adjectives and various conjunctions like ‘and’, ‘because’,’ but’ and ‘so’ to make our writing exciting and interesting for the reader!
+This term we will be exploring many different texts and genres such as 'Bog Baby' and 'Dear Dinosaur'.
+We will be learning to sequence and write simple narratives as well as drafting and editing our own writing.
+We will also be writing a short letter to the Queen about our views of The Great Fire of London and who was to blame.
+We will be reinforcing the use of using capital letters, full stops, finger spaces and applying our phonics in our writing.
+We will also focus on developing the use of adjectives and various conjunctions like ‘and’, ‘because’,’ but’ and ‘so’ to make our writing exciting and interesting for the reader!

 In our guided reading sessions we will be continuing using our carousel activities whereby the children will read with the teacher once a week, answer questions and draw inferences based on what they have read.
 The children will also practice their spelling, punctuation and grammar in this time and get the opportunity to explore different text types.
 This half term we will be focusing on the children's ability to 'predict' and 'retrieve' information when answering questions about a text.